microsoft/win32metadata/CONTRIBUTING.md

 If you intend to contribute code changes, learn how to [set up your development environment](#Set-up-your-development-environment).

-[Learn more](docs/generationOptions) about the options and inputs available for turning headers into Win32 metadata.

 When contributing code changes, [validate](#Validating-changes) your changes by rebuilding the winmd and then inspecting the reported winmd diff to ensure all changes were intentional:

 * [Full builds](#Full-builds)